Rifltz/Scallops/README.md

 Scrolling to the bottom of the Settings page and clicking the "Crash" button lets you quit the game without saving.\
 Sometimes useful.

-The entire game revolves around fishing up the glitched scallops.\
-Thus, if you just want to get through the content quickly, keep adding "glitch_scallop" into the fish array of your save file and rebooting the game.
+There's really not much to see in the game, just try out the save file system and have fun fishing.
+Not much else.

 ## IT department